Skip to main content

 To verify the correct setup and functionality of OAuth credentials, use the following endpoint: Endpoint: GET https://api.cal.com/v2/me

-6. Onboarding Embed
+7. Onboarding Embed

 The <OnboardingEmbed /> React component lets you embed Cal.com account creation, onboarding, and OAuth authorization directly inside your application.
 Users create a real Cal.com account, complete onboarding, and grant your app OAuth access — all without leaving your site.
 The component also has an inbuilt “dark” and “light” theme.
-The component supports two modes for receiving the authorization code:
+For a demonstration of the onboarding embed flow, please refer to the video below.

 • Callback mode — provide onAuthorizationAllowed to receive the authorization code via a callback.
 No page navigation occurs.